Marc's Recipes

 Since figuring this out, I've been on a mission to adapt all my favorite fried chicken recipes to this oven-baked method.
 Today, I'm thrilled to share my oven-baked take on Japanese Tebasaki.
 They're just as good as my double-fried Tebaski, so grab some chicken wings, clear some space in your fridge, and let's get cooking😉.

-Welcome!
-I’m Marc Matsumoto, creator of No Recipes and host of television’s Bento Expo.
-You’ve stumbled upon my secret stash with over 150 original recipes with a new one coming every week!
+I’m Marc Matsumoto, creator of No Recipes and author of the award winning cookbook Ultimate Bento.
+You’ve stumbled upon my secret stash with over 300 original recipes with a new one coming every week!
 Unlike my other site, these recipes are member-supported, so you won’t find any banner ads here.
-Please consider becoming a member to access to this recipe, or you can check out some free recipes here.
+If you enjoy this recipe below, please consider becoming a member to access the rest of my private cookbook and get updates with my latest recipes.

 • ✓ No ads